*independently tested by FDA and CDC approved laboratories

-A Portable Air and Surface Steriliser Designed for Use in Commercial Environments
+Air Purifier and Surface Steriliser Designed for Use in Commercial Environments

-The React-Air Impact is a portable air and surface steriliser designed for use in commercial environments.
+The React-Air Impact is a standalone air purifier and surface steriliser designed for use in commercial environments.
 Using a UVC technology, the powerful fans drive the airflow through the decontamination chamber, neutralising bacteria, viruses, pollen and odours, delivering clean and sterile air to a room.
+Integrated CO2 monitoring systems track and report on air quality within your building.
 The Impact is also a powerful ozone generator, which can be set to activate when a room is unoccupied, filling the environment with ozone gas.
 When the ozone comes in to contact with items and surfaces, it eradicates viruses and bacteria, sterilising everything it touches.

 Multiple Impacts are connected via WiFi or 4g, to allow you to manage the settings on all devices through a single unit or through our desktop and mobile app.
 Real-time and historic data on airflow, air quality, and ozone sterilisation can also be viewed on our desktop and mobile applications.
 Ozone Release, UVC Times can be set using the UVC touchscreen.
 The Impact also contains a powerful sensor array that monitors Air Exchanges, Air Quality and UVC Dose.
 This information is displayed on the screen to give users extra peace of mind.